mojs/mojs/readme.md

 - make refactor
   - create animation map for props that should be animated and draw only them
   - don't set default values on draw
-  - size and margin shift to rems based on html font-size value
-  - extend to utils?
   - fix triangle

 - add radial transition(burst)
 - write/fork tween
 - add movement arc